alexandrkirilov/kirilov_articles/infromational_etudes/information/understanding_information/eng.understanding_information.md

 # Understanding term "information".

-On of the most glaring examples of physical meaning of the term "information" - is the [Morse Code](https://en.wikipedia.org/wiki/Morse_code).
+One of the most glaring examples of physical meaning of the term "information" - is the [Morse Code](https://en.wikipedia.org/wiki/Morse_code).
 This is the combination of short and long signals arranged in certain order.
 Where every letter or number corresponds to a specific form of unique combination of short and long signals.
 For its parts, every signal should have own form and be following special rules:

 * The length of a dot is one unit
 * A dash is the three units